Blotch3D/Blotch3D/readme.md

 from what direction light will cause a surface to be brightest.
 Normally they would mean the same thing.
-However, by defining a normal at some angle other than perpendicular, you can somewhat cause the illusion that a surface lies at a different angle.
+However, by defining a normal at some angle other than perpendicular, you can somewhat cause the illusion that a surface lies at a different angle, because of the way the brain interprets an image.
 Each vertex of a polygon has a normal vector associated with it and the brightness across the surface of a polygon is interpolated from the normals of its vertices.
 So, a single flat polygon can have a gradient of brightness across it giving the illusion of curvature.
 In this way a model composed of fewer polygons can still be made to look quite smooth.

 X-axis